Doctor of Educational Leadership (Ed.D.)

 For more information of Doctor of Educational Leadership (Ed.D.) program at Kean University USA, please see: https://www.kean.edu/academics/programs/educational-leadership-edd

-*For more information of 2024 graduate admissions, please refer to the Wenzhou-Kean University Graduate Admissions Guidelines 2024.
+*For more information on 2026 graduate admissions, please refer to the Wenzhou-Kean University Graduate Admissions Guidelines 2026.